Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 An asci file has also been created (**DSM.asc**).
 This is a very simple raster file format and cannot be e.g. embedded with coordinate system information.
-There we need to convert it into an e.g. geoTIFF.
-Open **DSM.asc** in QGIS and make geotiff copy by right-clicking and choosing *Export > Save as...* Create a GeoTIFF in the Output folder and name it **DSMtif.tif**.
-Keep all other settings.
+Therefore we need to convert it into another format, e.g. geoTIFF.
+Open **DSM.asc** in QGIS and create a geotiff copy by right-clicking and choosing *Export > Save as...*.
+Save the GeoTIFF in the Output folder and name it **DSMtif.tif**.
+Keep all other settings as standard.

 .. figure:: /images/Lidar9.jpg
    :alt:  none